About the IBA

 Join the IBA

 At the IBA, we understand that as our world continues to outgrow national frameworks, there is greater demand for international dialogue and collaboration, and in some cases, rules and guidelines.
-Over the past 70 years, individuals and institutions have looked to the IBA to play a role in these endeavours.
+Since its creation, individuals and institutions have looked to the IBA to play a role in these endeavours.

 Join the IBA